-Last night I went out with my very amazing friend who so graciously got us tickets to go see a comedy show called Parentally Incorrect.
-It was hysterical.
-Let me start off by saying it was a blast!
+One really fun night, I went out with my very amazing friend who so graciously got us tickets to go see a comedy show called Parentally Incorrect.
+It was hysterical!
+Let me start off by saying it was a blast.

 After we finished eating, we walked over to the show and had a great time.
-It was hysterical.
 I was in tears because I was laughing so hard!
 And I wasn’t alone.
 Every single seat was filled with a mom who got a night off and came to see these ladies.
-The language was NOT G-rated which I don’t mind because I’m not sure I am very G-rated myself.
+The language was not G-rated, which I don’t mind because I’m not sure I am very G-rated myself.

 They talked about real mom-life issues.
-One song they sung which was fantastic was “I don’t wanna die, but when I do I wanna come back as a dad”!
+One song they sang, which was fantastic, was “I don’t wanna die, but when I do, I wanna come back as a dad”!
 Some topics were inappropriate and others were super legitimate.
-They closed up by singing a ditty about how we are all doing a great job and that we are all awesome moms.
-They even handed out these business cards that said, “You’re an awesome mom,” and they encouraged you to give one to that mom at Target whose kid is having a tantrum.
+They closed out by singing a ditty about how we are all doing a great job and that we are all awesome moms.
+They even handed out these business cards that said, “You’re an awesome mom,” and they encouraged everyone to give one to that mom at Target whose kid is having a tantrum.
 I had an awesome time.

-One thing I will note is that it was the first time in a looooong time that I have gone out and done something and been sober.
-My sobriety has been a battle with me for an ongoing 15 years.
-If you know me then you know what my poison was.
+One thing I will note is that it was the first time in a looooong time that I had gone out and done something and been sober.
+My sobriety has been a battle for me for over years.
+If you know me, then you know what my poison was.

 I can’t say every woman in there was drunk.
-But I can say that not just on this occasion but on other occasions as well I’ve heard all to often about moms who drown their life’s miseries in a bottle of wine after a hard day.
+But I can say that not just on this occasion, but on other occasions as well, I’ve heard all too often about moms who drown their life’s miseries in a bottle of wine after a hard day.
 Again, if that’s what you do…you do you, girl (or boy).

-I’ve been a stay-at-home mom for six years now and I have been a mother for thirteen years (tear).
+I’ve been a stay-at-home mom for over six years now, and I have been a mother for over thirteen (tear).
 Every single day is a challenge.
-Whether it’s something simple, like unclogging a toilet, or whether it is harder, like mending a broken heart, parenthood is something that I don’t want to just do.
+Whether it’s something simple like unclogging a toilet, or harder, like mending a broken heart, parenthood is something that I don’t want to just do.
 I want to be present.
 I want to feel all the feelings, not numb them or dull them.

-It was hard too.
-My poor husband had to deal with my mood swings and I wasn’t even PMSing!
+It was hard, too.
+My poor husband had to deal with my mood swings, and it wasn’t even PMS!
 Bless his heart, he saw I needed to quit, not because I hated my poison, but because I hated who I had become with it in my life.

 Reality Changing Observations: